Jadamso/Rbooks/docs/02-BasicStats.md

 ```

 <img src="02-BasicStats_files/figure-html/unnamed-chunk-60-1.png" width="672" />
-We will encounter this distribution again and again.

 We might further distinguish types of random variables based on whether their maximum value is theoretically finite or infinite.
 We will return to the theory behind probability distributions in a later chapter.